balnavroop1212/Python/README.md

 project 16 is a fully functional working model of a coffe machine, which show reports of resourses available and profit made till time<br>
            (on next day to upload of coffee machine, the code was improved by implementing oop concept)<br>
 project 17 is a quiz program, questions could be added modified and changed order<br>
+project 18 is a turtle  graphic project of creating hist painting like pattern<br>